Surgical Case Library

 Metastasis to the ureter from colon adenocarcinoma is extremely rare and typically reported as incidental autopsy findings.

-Spontaneous Rupture of the Urinary Bladder
+Spontaneous Rupture of the Urinary Bladder.

 This is a rare case of spontaneous bladder rupture in a woman without identifiable risk factors or prior trauma.

-Peristomal Gangrenous Pyoderma
+Peristomal Pyoderma Gangrenosum.

-Pyoderma gangrenosum (PG) is a rare dermatological condition, first described by the French dermatologist Broc...
+<p style="text-align: justify;"><strong><u>Pyoderma gangrenosum (PG) is a rare dermatological condition first ...

 Peristomal gangrenous pyoderma is an uncommon subtype, accounting for approximately 15% of all gangrenous pyoderma cases and is rarely reported in the literature.